-Unless otherwise stated or the context otherwise requires, references to "Amesite," the "Company," "we," "our," "us," or similar terms refer to Amesite Inc. Amesite Inc. holds all material assets and conducts all business activities and operations of the Company.
+Unless the context otherwise indicates or requires, the terms "we," "our," "us," "Amesite," and the "Company," as used in this Annual Report on Form 10-K, refer to Amesite, Inc. Amesite holds all material assets and conducts all business activities and operations of the Company.